How to grow your agency (by facing what is hidden)

 I was recently chatting with Brad Farris, of Anchor Advisors who consults with agency leaders.
 He told me that when agency owners come to him, they always have a problem they want to solve—but it’s rarely the real problem holding them back.
 And he admitted how frustrating it was to see the deeper problem, and then encounter so much avoidance and resistance to the notion of addressing it.

 The sad thing about some of these instances is the leader’s fear has actually gotten so big that his employees are actively trying to shield them from it.
-A leader may even install a narrative into his business that protects them from what they don’t want to do or face.
+A leader may even install a narrative into his or her business that protects them from what they don’t want to do or face.

 For Example: